kamyargerami/matrix-docker/README.md

 - Add the coturn config to the file
 - Change all `example.com` to your domain address.
-- Change `LongSecretKeyMustEnterHere` to the secret key that you choose before in `/var/lib/docker/volumes/matrix_coturn/_data/turnserver.conf`
+- Change `LongSecretKeyMustEnterHere` to the secret key that you chose before in `/var/lib/docker/volumes/matrix_coturn/_data/turnserver.conf`

 ```
 turn_uris: